thigs0/AgenciBr/README.md

 from AgenciBR import .

 _If the data are from Ana_ ➔ **Ana.Ana**

+   **Example: A = Ana.Ana(file)**

+   A.dataset # return the dataset

+   A.code #Return the

+   A.startdate #return the first date from dataset

+   A.enddate  #return the end date from dataset

+   A.len #return the length from dataset

+   A.type_data #return the data informations (precipitation, temperature, wind, ...)

 _If the data are from Inemet_ ➔ **Inemet.Inemet**

 _If the data are from Alexandre_ ➔ **Alexandre.Alexandre**